ember-learn/guides-source/guides/release/routing/defining-your-routes.md

 Router.map(function() {
 });
 ```
 - When a user navigates to `/posts`, the contents of `index.hbs` will be rendered.
-This is similar to a user navigating to the child route of `/posts`. `/posts/index` is child route like `/posts/comments` or `/posts/likes`.
+This is similar to a user navigating to the child route of `/posts`. `/posts/index` is a child route like `/posts/comments` or `/posts/likes`.

 ### When to use an index route